damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

 When you paste it in an issue it will have checkboxes that you can click to complete.

 ```
-* [ ] Manager of former team member: organize smooth hand over of any work or tasks from former team member.
+* [ ] Manager of former team member: Organize smooth hand over of any work or tasks from former team member.
-* [ ] Jacob/CEO: block Google account, firstname@gitlab.com or initial(s)@gitlab.com
+* [ ] Jacob/CEO: Block Google account, firstname@gitlab.com or initial(s)@gitlab.com
 * [ ] Jacob/CEO: 2 weeks after blocking the Google account, delete it.
-* [ ] Manager/CEO: inform former team member that Google account has been removed by emailing to their personal email address.
+* [ ] Manager/CEO: Inform former team member that Google account has been removed by emailing to their personal email address.
-* [ ] Jacob/CEO: delete from Slack
+* [ ] Jacob/CEO: Delete from Slack
-* [ ] People Ops: remove former team member from TriNet and payroll if applicable.
+* [ ] People Ops: Remove former team member from TriNet and payroll if applicable.
-* [ ] Operations: reach out to former team member to identify and retrieve any company supplies/equipment.
+* [ ] Operations: Reach out to former team member to identify and retrieve any company supplies/equipment.
 * [ ] Jacob/CEO: Remove former team members' Gitlab.com account from the [gitlab.com group](https://gitlab.com/groups/gitlab-com/group_members) as a developer
 * [ ] Jacob/CEO: Block former team members' [dev.GitLab.org account](https://dev.gitlab.org/admin/users/new) and remove from [gitlab group](https://dev.gitlab.org/groups/gitlab/group_members) as a developer
 * [ ] People Ops: Remove team member access to 1password.